bids-standard/bids-specification/src/04-modality-specific-files/02-magnetoencephalography.md

 ## Empty-room MEG recordings

 Empty-room MEG recordings capture the environmental and recording system's noise.
-In the context of BIDS it is RECOMMENDED to perform an empty-room recording for each experimental session.
+In the context of BIDS it is RECOMMENDED to associate an empty-room recording to each experimental session.

 If empty-room recordings are not collected for each individual experimental session, one empty-room recording may be used with multiple subjects and/or sessions.
 For example, they may be collected once a day.